l-timmerman/nvim-setup/README.md

 # Neovim setup
 Still WIP

-Focus on web development, with the focus on:
+Focusing on web development, with the following languages:
 - Ruby
 - Elixir